 These are some strategies you can implement to help you spend less time in your inbox and spend more time on the activities you enjoy.
 It is unlikely that you will fully achieve inbox zero due to the number of emails we receive, but applying these strategies can make your email inbox a nicer place to be.

 Have a go at implementing these steps, and let us know how you get on.
-If you’re still struggling with managing your inbox productivity, contact us for a free consultation to discuss how we can help.
+If you’re still struggling with managing your inbox productivity, book your free discovery call to discuss how we can help.

 Published 2nd August 2022